-These print and online medical assistant study resources can help you prepare for your certification exam, whether this is your first time attempting certification or if you just need a refresher before recertifying.
+These print and online medical assistant study resources can help you prepare for your certification exam, whether this is your first time attempting certification or needing a refresher before recertifying.
 The key to success is preparation, so utilize the medical assistant study resources listed below to increase your chances of passing your exam.

 Free Medical Assistant Study Resources

-Certified Medical Administrative Assistant Study Guide – Specifically created for administrative medical assistants, this guide provides a comprehensive discussion of the key elements of medical office management like communication techniques, scheduling appointments, processing mail, working with health insurance, medical terminology and more.
-After you have reviewed all of the information it contains, you can take a practice exam to test your knowledge and assess which areas of medical assisting you still need to study.
+Certified Medical Administrative Assistant Study Guide – Specifically created for administrative medical assistants, this guide provides a comprehensive discussion of the key elements of medical office management, like communication techniques, scheduling appointments, processing mail, working with health insurance, medical terminology, and more.
+After reviewing all the information, it contains, you can take a practice exam to test your knowledge and assess which areas of medical assisting you still need to study.

-National Healthcareer Association Clinical Medical Assistant Online Study Guide – This online study guide published by Virginia College allows you to create your own digital notecards to study for medical assistant exams at no cost to you.
+National Healthcareer Association Clinical Medical Assistant Online Study Guide – This online study guide published by Virginia College allows you to create digital notecards to study for medical assistant exams at no cost.
 Additional features of this interactive guide are spelling quizzes, practice tests, and educational games to make studying simple and enjoyable.

 Medical Assistant Resources Material You Can Purchase

 These resources are considered the most valuable in the industry, based on interviews with medical assistants in North America, who found them of value in honing their medical assisting knowledge.